stealjs/steal/docs/system-ext.md

 @option {Object.<String,moduleName>}

-Specifies a plugin to add when an extension is matched in a module name.
+Specifies a plugin to add when an extension is matched in a module name. `steal.js` includes defauls of:

+    System.ext //-> {"css": "$css", "less": "$less"}

 @body